Jump to Recipe Print Recipe

 • Pour the wet ingredients into the dry ingredients and mix gently. (*See note)

-• Add the muffin batter to a muffin tray.
-Fill each about ¾ full of the batter and bake for 22-25 minutes until done. (*See note)
+• Add the muffin liners to a muffin pan and then fill each section about 3/4 full of the batter and bake for 22-25 minutes until done.
+(See the baking instructions below if you want dome tops on the muffins.)

-• Allow the muffins to cool on a cooling rack.
-Mix the lemon juice and powdered sugar to make the lemonade icing.
+• While the muffins are cooling, mix the lemon juice and powdered sugar to make the lemonade icing.
 Drizzle onto the muffins.

 Notes

-2. For the lightest and fluffy muffins, do not over mix or the muffins will not be as light and fluffy.
+2. For the lightest and fluffy muffins, do not overmix the batter!
+Mix the wet and dry ingredients until they are just barely mixed, or the muffins will not be as light and fluffy.

-4. These muffins will keep up to 4 days in an air-tight container, or up to 4 months in the freezer.
+3. These muffins will keep fresh for up to 4 days in an airtight container or for up to 4 months in the freezer.
+To thaw the muffins, put them on a plate on the counter or microwave them for 25 seconds.

 SPECIAL NOTE